perun-network/eth-bonus-exercise/Exercise.md

 ### 1.1.
 Solidity Implementation (2P)

 Implement a hash-time-lock store of ether as a Solidity smart contract.
-It must fulfill the interface in file `contracts/Store.sol`.
-Your contract should make it possible to deposit ether with a hash-time-lock, claimable within a duration specified by the depositor.
-After the claim period has timed out, the depositor should be able to recover their funds.
+It must implement the interface in file `contracts/Store.sol`.
+Your contract should enable users to deposit ether with a hash-time-lock, claimable within a duration specified by the depositor.
+After the claim period has timed out, the depositor should be able to recover his funds.

-- When `deposit` is called, the amount of the attached ether should be stored with the lock.
+- When `deposit` is called, the amount of attached ether and the submitted `lock` should be stored.
 Make sure that repeated calls with the same `lock` increase the locked amount and that the timeout for this lock is reset.
 Repeated calls for the same `lock` must be sent by the same depositor.
 A `Deposited` event should be emitted.
-- When `claim` is called, `require` that there is some ether stored at the corresponding `lock = keccak256(key)` and that the claim period is not over yet.
+- When `claim` is called, `require` that there is some ether stored at the corresponding `lock = keccak256(key)` and that the claim period is not over, yet.
 If successful, send the stored ether for the lock to the sender of the `claim` call.
 A `Claimed` event should be emitted.
 - When `recover` is called, check that the claim period for this lock is over